Load Distribution Analysis for Multi-Story Residential Foundations in Oʻahu

 If any part of this system is misaligned, the load does not disappear.
 It shifts.

 In our work, we have seen cases where second-story walls were stacked improperly over first-floor openings.
 The load traveled diagonally instead of vertically, overstressing footings that were never designed to carry that weight.
+This can cause cracks in walls and uneven floors over time.

 Proper load paths must be continuous and intentional from top to bottom.